Skip to content

 Question

-Enter an integer array without duplicate elements and return all possible permutations.
+Given an integer array with no duplicate elements, return all possible permutations.

-From the perspective of the backtracking algorithm, we can imagine the process of generating permutations as a series of choices.
-Suppose the input array is \([1, 2, 3]\), if we first choose \(1\), then \(3\), and finally \(2\), we obtain the permutation \([1, 3, 2]\).
-Backtracking means undoing a choice and then continuing to try other choices.
+From the perspective of backtracking algorithms, we can imagine the process of generating permutations as the result of a series of choices.
+Suppose the input array is \([1, 2, 3]\).
+If we first choose \(1\), then choose \(3\), and finally choose \(2\), we obtain the permutation \([1, 3, 2]\).
+Backtracking means undoing a choice and then trying other choices.

-From the code perspective, the candidate set choices contains all elements of the input array, and the state state contains elements that have been selected so far.
-Please note that each element can only be chosen once, thus all elements in state must be unique.
+From the perspective of backtracking code, the candidate set choices consists of all elements in the input array, and the state state is the elements that have been chosen so far.
+Note that each element can only be chosen once, therefore all elements in state should be unique.

-As shown in Figure 13-5, we can unfold the search process into a recursive tree, where each node represents the current state state.
-Starting from the root node, after three rounds of choices, we reach the leaf nodes, each corresponding to a permutation.
+As shown in Figure 13-5, we can unfold the search process into a recursion tree, where each node in the tree represents the current state state.
+Starting from the root node, after three rounds of choices, we reach a leaf node, and each leaf node corresponds to a permutation.

-To ensure that each element is selected only once, we consider introducing a boolean array selected, where selected[i] indicates whether choices[i] has been selected.
-We base our pruning operations on this array:
+To ensure that each element is chosen only once, we consider introducing a boolean array selected, where selected[i] indicates whether choices[i] has been chosen.
+We implement the following pruning operation based on it.

-• When iterating through the choice list choices, skip all nodes that have already been selected, i.e., prune.
+• When traversing the candidate list choices, we skip all nodes that have been chosen, which is pruning.

-As shown in Figure 13-6, suppose we choose 1 in the first round, 3 in the second round, and 2 in the third round, we need to prune the branch of element 1 in the second round and elements 1 and 3 in the third round.
+As shown in Figure 13-6, suppose we choose \(1\) in the first round, \(3\) in the second round, and \(2\) in the third round.
+Then we need to prune the branch of element \(1\) in the second round and prune the branches of elements \(1\) and \(3\) in the third round.

-After understanding the above information, we can "fill in the blanks" in the framework code.
-To shorten the overall code, we do not implement individual functions within the framework code separately, but expand them in the backtrack() function:
+After understanding the above information, we can fill in the blanks in the template code.
+To shorten the overall code, we do not implement each function in the template separately, but instead unfold them in the backtrack() function:

 permutations_i.py